 Section C. Officer Selection Process

 Elections of officers shall occur at least once per academic year, either via email or call by the quorum of the Executive Council.
 This shall be held at the end of the academic year or as necessary.
-All nominations are conveyed to the Executive Council, an active member of the Chapter.
+All nominations are conveyed to the Executive Council, active members of the Chapter.
 A call for nominations will be open for two weeks, and all members will be notified via email.

 Section D. Officer Removal